danieldreier/riak2/README.markdown

   - Puppet 3.7 and newer
   - needs future parser enabled
   - needs structured facts enabled
-  - currently-maintained versions of MRI ruby and jruby.
-As of March 2015, this means 2.0.0, 2.1.5, or 2.2.1.
+  - currently-maintained versions of MRI ruby and jruby that are also supported by Puppet Labs.
+As of March 2015, this means 2.0.0 and 2.1.5.
+[2.2 won't be supported in the 3.x series](https://tickets.puppetlabs.com/browse/PUP-3796?focusedCommentId=154371&page=com.atlassian.jira.plugin.system.issuetabpanels:comment-tabpanel#comment-154371)

 Although some functionality may work without all of those, you shouldn't count on it to continue working.